Cincom Systems: 1968 to 1969

-Initially they simply wrote programs for local companies.
-At some point they realized that the data management aspects of many programs had enough similarity to develop a product.
-From this effort came what became Total, an improvement and generalization of IBM's DBOMP.
+Initially the company simply wrote programs for local companies.
+They would use the data management aspects of many programs with reasonable similarities to develop the product called Total, which was seen as an improvement and generalization of IBM's DBOMP.

 Other than IBM, which was still in the "selling iron" business, Cincom became the first U.S. software firm to promote the concept of a database management system (DBMS).
 Cincom delivered the first commercial database management system that was not bundled with a computer manufacturer's hardware and proprietary software.

 1970s and 1980s

 Cincom introduced several new products during the 1970s, including: